 · Movement of the extremities

-Regrettably, these side effect of tardive dyskinesia can be permanent.
+Regrettably, these side effects of tardive dyskinesia can be permanent.
 There is currently no treatment for tardive dyskinesia caused by Reglan.
 In some cases, the symptoms may lessen or stop once the Reglan use is discontinued.
 The gist of the Reglan lawsuits is that the risks of tardive dyskinesia were minimized in the Reglan label and other literature put out by the manufacturer.
-Reglan patients were not given all of the information about the possible risks associated with Reglan.
+Reglan patients were not given all the information about the risks associated with Reglan.

 Why Does Dopamine Cause Tardive Dyskinesia?